faustroland/SwiftPrinter/README.md

 *The license is bound to your account and is valid for an hour/day/week/month.
 So it's up to you how many images are you able to start printing within an hour.

+## TODO: Breakdown if the individual chip options